jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/03-upper-extremities.md

 Paper: Regional variations of **cortical bone in the humeral head region**: A preliminary study [@Wang2018]

+Paper: (Cortical thickness on the shaft) Measurement of the bony anatomy of the humerus using magnetic resonance imaging [@Murdoch2002]

 Paper: Three-dimensional distribution of trabecular bone density and cortical thickness in the **distal humerus** [@Diederichs2009]

 ## Joints